 Drive down the boulevard until you reach an intersection with downtown in front of you and a Super Compro on your left.
 Take a left here.
 Keep going on this road and stay to the left.
 You’ll drive for a couple kilometers and when you pass the La Colina apartments on your right, stay to the right.
 Take the next right to get to the beach.
 This is about a 25-30 minute drive.

-There are plenty of trees for shade and both ends are rocky, making it great for snorkeling, fishing and walking around tide pools in low tide.
+There are plenty of trees for shade and both ends have rocky reefs, making it great for snorkeling, fishing and walking around tide pools in low tide.
 It’s not a very long beach but it is big enough that you can find a spot all to yourself even on the weekend.

 This is a wonderful beach to go with families since the waves are super calm, there’s a lot of shade, plenty of parking, a restaurant on the beach and lots of locals.
 It’s a nice beach to visit to experience something different than Coco beach.

-We took an aerial video of Playa Ocotal you can watch below.
+We took an aerial video of Ocotal you can watch below.

-So make sure to pack your sunglasses, bathing suites, plenty of sunscreen and after sun gel and your summer clothes!
+So make sure to pack your sunglasses, bathing suites, plenty of sunscreen, after sun gel and your summer clothes!

-There are also many vacation rentals and condos in Ocotal like Los Almendros de Ocotal so that is a good option if you want to stay there.
+There are also many vacation rentals and condos like Los Almendros de Ocotal so that is a good option if you want to stay there.
+Most people stay in vacation rentals because there are more of those than hotels.
 Many of them are on a hill so they have a wonderful view of the beach and sunset.

 As for food, there is one beachfront restaurant called Father Rooster that has good drinks and food like burgers, sandwiches and wraps.
 Another restaurant, Picante which is inside Hotel Bahía Pez Vela is a more upscale dining restaurant that has good seafood.